-This article will help you to cure depression.
-Depression is a common illness that affects both men and women, although men may show they're depressed in different ways than women.
+This article will help you to cure depression, a common illness that affects both men and women, although men may show they're depressed in different ways than women.
 Once thought to be a syndrome experienced by women, we now know that depression affects both sexes.

 There are several kinds of diagnosable depression, and clinical depression is a serious disorder requiring medication.
 For those who suffer from mild to moderate depression, there are many natural techniques you can use to decrease depression and or possibly even resolve it.
 We'll take a look at some in this article.

 Situational depression can affect anyone.
 Sometimes life events will get us down.
-If, for example, you lose someone who is very close to you, you'll probably travel under the dark clouds of depression, for a while, as you deal with and adjust to the loss.
-Then, if something goes wrong, or you experience another loss, your depression may linger.
+If, for example, you lose someone who is very close to you, you'll probably travel under the dark clouds of depression, for a while, as you adjust to the loss. but, if something goes wrong, or you experience another loss, your depression may linger.
 Every situation is different.
 Often it takes a creative, integrative approach to cure depression and help you to feel better.

 One of my clients lost her brother, her boyfriend and her grandmother in a period of three or four months.
 The quick succession of losses kept her from getting over the first loss, much less the losses that followed.
-It took time for her to cure her depression.
+It took time for her to cure her depression, and the numbness she was feeling.
+Cognitive-behavioral therapy helped her to think logically about her losses and to put everything in perspective.
+It took time for her broken heart to heal, but she recovered by working hard to sort her feelings out and to live a balanced life, and finding the love and support she needed to endure.

-Let's examine a few positive steps you can take to improve your depression -- step to enable you to deal with it in the best you can.
+Let's examine a few positive steps you can take to improve your depression -- step to enable you to deal with your circumstances in the best you can.

 Tips to Cure Depression Or Decrease Depressive Symptoms